apache/druid/docs/configuration/index.md

 ### Startup logging

-All processes can log debugging information on startup.
+All services can log debugging information on startup.

 |Property|Description|Default|
 |--------|-----------|-------|